ComComServicesLtd/flexscada-docker/README.md

   ```

-If you want to use email notifications you will have to also add the relevant confguration overrides to the docker start commands for grafana.
+If you want to use email notifications you will have to also add the relevant confguration overrides to the docker start commands for ana.

 See https://grafana.com/docs/installation/docker/ for more information.